tlrobinson/bcomm/README.md

 BCOMM: Browser Command
 ======================

-A simple system for issuing commands, tests, and other tasks to web browsers running locally or remotely.
+Dispatch commands, tests, logs, etc to and from remote browsers.

 Usage
 -----